zean7760/ZelikaAnchipolovskaya_MAD/project 1/Milestone2/README.txt

+My app will record what kind of workout you did when you did it with buttons and table.

 I want to implement what we learned about delegates, however I wasn't sure how.
 Originally, I wanted the user to be able to store data in the app.
 I found several tutorials about core data and want to try and implement that.